Flaronix/gd-speak/README.md

 - Established Windows compatibility
 	- Note this repo *only* contains the files needed for building and using the gdextension on Windows
 	- Rebuilt [eSpeak-NG 1.52](https://github.com/espeak-ng/espeak-ng/releases/tag/1.52.0) with MSVC to add `libespeak-ng.dll` (previously missing dependency of `libespeakgodotextension.dll`)
-        - I believe this is the only change I needed for [eSpeak-NG-for-Godot-4](https://github.com/soykhaler/eSpeak-NG-for-Godot-4) work on Windows
+        - I believe this is the only change I needed for [eSpeak-NG-for-Godot-4](https://github.com/soykhaler/eSpeak-NG-for-Godot-4) to work on Windows
 	- Rebuilt the GDExtension for a mutually compatible `libespeakgodotextension.dll`
 - Removed the demo Godot project from the original repo
 - File restructuring for organization into a Godot addon folder (`addons/gd-speak`)